-- mini chocolate chips, chopped pistachios, etc.. as garnish
+- mini chocolate chips chopped pistachios, etc.. as garnish

 - powdered sugar

 - Place ricotta cheese into the center of a large piece of cheesecloth and squeeze out any excess liquid.
 You want the ricotta cheese as dry as possible.
-Place into the bottom of a high powdered blender.
+Place into the bottom of a high powered blender.

 - Spoon filling into a disposable piping bag, cut the corner off and fill each cannoli.